koen-aerts/potdroneflightparser/README.md

 ![App Documents Folder](<resources/ios_file_browser2.png> "App Documents Folder")

 ## 2.2.
 From Source
 You can run the app directly from source.
-Use [Python](<https://www.python.org/downloads/> "Download Python") 3.11 or greater.
+Use [Python](<https://www.python.org/downloads/> "Download Python") 3.11.
 If you can't change the OS provided Python version (for instance Linux), use a tool such as [pyenv](<https://github.com/pyenv/pyenv> "pyenv") which allows you to install multiple versions of Python and easily switch between them.

 cd to the src directory and install the dependencies:
 ```sh